-Required website, and make available immediately upon request: The facility will have the properly formatted PEP posted on the organization's website no later than 9/15/20.
-Required In accordance with PEP requirements, the facility will utilize the following methods to update authorized family members and guardians of infected residents (i.e., those infected with a pandemic-related infection) at least once per day and upon a change in a resident's condition: See Annex K Required In accordance with PEP requirements, the facility will implement the following procedures/methods to ensure that all residents and authorized families and guardians are updated at least once a week on the number of pandemic-related infections and deaths at the facility, including residents with a pandemic-related infection who pass away for reasons other than such infection: See Annex K Required In accordance with PEP requirements, the facility will implement the following mechanisms to provide all residents with no cost daily access to remote videoconference or equivalent communication methods with family members and guardians: See Annex K Required In accordance with PEP requirements, the facility will implement the following process/procedures to assure hospitalized residents will be admitted or readmitted to such residential health care facility or alternate care site after treatment, in accordance with all applicable laws and regulations, including but not limited to 10 NYCRR 415.3(i)(3)(iii), 415.19, and 415.26(i); and 42 CFR 483.15(e): See Annex K Required In accordance with PEP requirements, the facility will implement the following process to preserve a resident's place in a residential health care facility if such resident is hospitalized, in accordance with all applicable laws and regulations including but not limited to 18 NYCRR 505.9(d)(6) and 42 CFR 483.15(e): See Annex K Required In accordance with PEP requirements, the facility will implement the following planned procedures to maintain or contract to have at least a two-month (60-day) supply of personal protective equipment (including consideration of space for storage) or any superseding requirements under New York State Executive Orders and/or NYSDOH regulations governing PPE supply requirements executed during a specific disease outbreak or pandemic.
+Required exposure risk to residents and staff.
+Required exposure risk to residents and stair.
+If necessary, and in accordance with applicable New York State Executive Orders and/or NYSDOH guidance, the facility will implement the following procedures to close the facility to new admissions, limit visitors when there are confirmed cases in the community and/or to screen all permitted visitors for signs of infection: See Annex K Additional Respo onse Tasks for Pandemic Events : Recommended Ensure staff are using PPE properly (appropriate fit, don/doff, appropriate choice of PPE per procedures) See Annex K Required In accordance with PEP requirements , the facility will follow the following procedures to post a copy of the facility's PEP, in a form acceptable to the commissioner, on the facility's public website, and make available immediately upon request: The facility will have the properly formatted PEP posted on the organization's website no later than 9/15/20.
+Required In accordance with PEP requirements, the facility will utilize the following methods to update authorized family members and guardians of infected residents (i.e., those infected with a pandemic-related infection) at least once per day and upon a change in a resident's condition: See Annex K Required In accordance with PEP requirements , the facility will implement the following procedures/methods to ensure that all residents and authorized families and guardians are updated at least once a week on the number of pandemic-related infections and deaths at the facility, including residents with a pandemic-related infection who pass away for reasons other than such infection: See Annex K Required In accordance with PEP requirements, the facility will implement the following mechanisms to provide all residents with no cost daily access to remote videoconference or equivalent communication methods with family members and guardians: See Annex K Required In accordance with PEP requirements , the facility will implement the following process/procedures to assure hospitalized residents will be admitted or readmitted to such residential health care facility or alternate care site after treatment, in accordance with all applicable laws and regulations, including but not limited to 10 NYCRR 415.3(i)(3)(iii), 415.19, and 415.26(i); and 42 CFR 483.15(e): See Annex K Required In accordance with PEP requirements , the facility will implement the following process to preserve a resident's place in a residential health care facility if such resident is hospitalized, in accordance with all applicable laws and regulations including but not limited to 18 NYCRR 505.9(d)(6) and 42 CFR 483.15(e): See Annex K requirements under New York State Executive Orders and/or NYSDOH regulations governing PPE supply requirements executed during a specific disease outbreak or pandemic.
 As a minimum, all types of PPE found to be necessary in the COVID pandemic should be included in the 60-day stockpile.
-This includes, but is not limited to: - N95 respirators - Face shield - Eye protection - Gowns/isolation gowns - Gloves - Masks - Sanitizer and disinfectants (meeting EPA Guidance current at the time of the pandemic)

-See Annex K Recovery for all Infectious Disease Events Required The facility will maintain review of, and implement procedures provided in NYSDOH and CDC recovery guidance that is issued at the time of each specific infectious disease or pandemic event, regarding how, when, which activities/procedures/restrictions may be eliminated, restored and the timing of when those changes may be executed.
+This includes, but is not limited to: - N95 respirators - Face shield - Eye protection - Gowns/isolation gowns - Gloves - Masks - Sanitizer and disinfectants (meeting EPA Guidance current at the time of the pandemic) D See Annex K Recovery for all Infectious Disease Events Required The facility will maintain review of, and implement procedures provided in NYSDOH and CDC recovery guidance that is issued at the time of each specific infectious disease or pandemic event, regarding how, when, which activities/procedures/restrictions may be eliminated, restored and the timing of when those changes may be executed.
 See Annex K Required The facility will communicate any relevant activities regarding recovery/return to normal operations, with staff, families/guardians and other relevant stakeholders See Annex K